luisdrita/RoadSafety/readme.md

 **Combining some of the previous risk factors**

+It was combined 5 of the previous LSOAs to obtain a measure on the total number of pedestrians and cyclists in London (in the context of this project, this was perceived as enhancing safety factor for other cyclists).
+And a second LSOA where the total number of (motorized) vehicles in London was plotted.

 Pedestrians and Cyclists in Greater London (average number per image) (&#8593;)          |  Traffic (buses, cars and trucks) in Greater London (average number per image) (&#8595;)
 :-------------------------:|:-------------------------:
 ![](./img/yolov5/normalized_pedestrians_score.png)  |  ![](./img/yolov5/normalized_traffic_score.png)